nvim-tree/nvim-tree.lua/README.md

 `:NvimTreeCollapse` Collapses the nvim-tree recursively.

+## Api

+nvim-tree exposes a public api; see [:help nvim-tree-api](doc/nvim-tree-lua.txt).
+This is a stable non breaking api.

 ## Mappings

 nvim-tree comes with number of mappings; for default mappings please see [:help nvim-tree-default-mappings](doc/nvim-tree-lua.txt), for way of configuring mappings see [:help nvim-tree-mappings](doc/nvim-tree-lua.txt)